Try "cat diabetes" or "dog being sick"

 Can weed killer kill cats?

-As the studies above show, if cats are accidentally exposed to high doses or certain chemicals in weed killers, through direct contact or ingestion, it can lead to serious health issues, and in extreme cases, death.
+As the studies above show, if cats are accidentally exposed to high doses of certain chemicals used in weed killers, either through direct contact or ingestion, it can result in serious health issues, and in extreme cases, death.
 That's why it's so important to use these products carefully and follow safety instructions.

 What should I do if my cat walks on treated grass?